IBM-Bluemix-Docs/third-party/tutorial-register-vsimage.md

 ## Next steps
 {: #vsimage-reg-next}

 You're ready to start the onboarding process.
-In the Onboard your product section, click **Let's go**, and [define the product details for the sample virtual server image](/docs/third-party?topic=third-party-vsimage-define).
+In the Onboard your product section, click **Let's go**, and [define the product details for the virtual server image](/docs/third-party?topic=third-party-vsimage-define).